kurtmckee/chipshot/docs/how-to/custom-style.rst

-How To Create Custom Headers
+How To Create a Custom Style
 ############################

 Chipshot supports a wide variety of header styles